unmani-shinde/paused-P2P-carpooling/README.md

  ┃ ┃ ┗ 📂font
  ┃ ┃ ┗ 📂Images
  ┃ ┃ ┗ 📂img
- ┃ ┗ 📂reducers
+ ┃ ┗ 📂reducers                               #files to determine the response to the change of states of the Provider store
  ┃ ┃ ┗ 📜allarrayReducer.js
  ┃ ┃ ┗ 📜rootReducer.js
  ┃ ┗ 📂components
- ┃ ┃ ┗ 📂ABI
+ ┃ ┃ ┗ 📂ABI                                  #specifications of how to interact with the smart contract deployed on sepolia test network
  ┃ ┃ ┃  ┗ 📜contracttestingABI.json
- ┃ ┃ ┗ 📂actions
- ┃ ┃ ┃  ┗ 📜actions.js
+ ┃ ┃ ┗ 📂actions                               #files to change the states of the Provider store ┃ ┃ ┃  ┗ 📜actions.js
  ┃ ┃ ┃  ┗ 📜allarrayActions.js
  ┃ ┃ ┃  ┗ 📜destinationAddressActions.js
  ┃ ┃ ┃  ┗ 📜sourceAddressActions.js
- ┃ ┃ ┗ 📂homepagecomponents
- ┃ ┃ ┃  ┗ 📜Banner.js
+ ┃ ┃ ┗ 📂homepagecomponents                    #components used in designing the homepage ┃ ┃ ┃  ┗ 📜Banner.js
  ┃ ┃ ┃  ┗ 📜Contact.js
  ┃ ┃ ┃  ┗ 📜Footer.js